deepaksamele/deepak-seo-audit/README.md

 ./install.sh
 ```

-> ⚠️ Replace `YOUR_USERNAME` with your actual GitHub username after you create the repo.
+> ⚠️ Replace `YOUR_USERNAME` with your actual GitHub deepaksamele after you create the repo.

 ---